-Then from the ages of 21 until around 24 I was a sales rep on the road, flying up and down the country in a company car.
-I thought I was the dog’s boll*cks to be totally honest, as I was pretty good at it, and was constantly at the top of the weekly sales board at the companies I worked for.
+No matter what I sold, I was constantly at the top of the weekly sales board at the companies I worked for.
 I always loved the fact that the ‘words’, or the ‘linguistic skills’ I had acquired could persuade somebody to buy what I was selling – which then lead to a commission.

 In fact, I still have some of the weekly sales reports the companies would give us every Monday morning, and the top salesman always got a bottle of whiskey (some of which I still have, gathering dust):

 My results are highlighted in pink, obviously I have blurred everyone’s names out, but as you can see above, on this week I was again top selling salesman with 7 deals out of 8 sits (appointments), with mostly double what the other reps sold.
 I always tried to get customers to sign up to a finance deal, as we got more commission that way, and I always kept these sales reports, because it meant I easily got a new job if I ever left one company for another.

 Quite often the other, older sales reps would pull me to one side and ask if I would mentor them, which although I would offer advice, it is not really something that you can teach, and most people in direct sales do not last in the business for any longer than 3 years max.
 They try it, realise they cannot convert and move onto another job.